 Harlow earned a bachelor's degree in 2001 from West Liberty with a specialization in administrative mathematics.
 She is a certified strength and conditioning specialist and founder of Hoops Heaven Basketball Skill Development.

-Josh Ashley enters his second season as assistant women's basketball coach at North Alabama.
-He came to UNA after spending the last two seasons as an assistant coach at West Texas A&M, where he helped lead the Lady Buffs to an appearance in the NCAA Division II Elite Eight last year.
+Josh Ashley enters his fourth season as assistant women's basketball coach at North Alabama.
+He came to UNA after spending two seasons as an assistant coach at West Texas A&M, where he helped lead the Lady Buffs to an appearance in the NCAA Division II Elite Eight last year.

 While at WTAMU, Ashley helped with recruiting and scouting reports as the Lady Buffs won a conference championship in the 2015-16 season before winning the NCAA South Central Region title the following year.